neeraja1504/neeraja1504.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Neeraja Kirtane.
-I am an incoming MSCS student at the University of Illinois Urbana Champaign.
-I am currently working with Prof. Hao Peng.Previously I was Post Baccalaureate fellow at RBCDSAI, IITM Chennai.
+I am a MSCS student at the University of Illinois Urbana Champaign.
+I am currently working with [Prof. Hao Peng](https://haopeng-nlp.github.io/).
+Previously I was Post Baccalaureate fellow at RBCDSAI, IITM Chennai.
 I completed my undergraduate studies in Computer Science and Engineering from Manipal Institute of Technology in Manipal, Karnataka, India.
 <br>

 My research interests lie in NLP and Graph Deep Learning.
 I am specifically interested in Fairness in NLP as well working on low resource and gendered languages in NLP.
 I believe in socially aware and ethically responsible AI systems.
 <br>

 I worked with Dr Balaraman Ravindran and Dr Rajashree Baskaran on the project Hidden Voices.
 This is an open-source project with the initial goal of building intelligent tools to aid in adding 10,000 women's biography drafts to Wikipedia.
 Its aim is to make a positive impact on gender representation among digital sources and to reduce the gender data gap.
-Previously I have worked on finding out occupational stereotypes and mitigating the bias in Hindi and Marathi language models.
+Previously, I have worked on finding out occupational stereotypes and mitigating the bias in Hindi and Marathi language models.

 I am currently looking for internships for summer 2024 in the field of Machine Learning and NLP.